 Coffee trees were originally brought to Indonesia in the early 19th century by the Dutch, who sought to break the world-wide Arabic monopoly on the cultivation of coffee.
 Within a few years, Indonesian coffee dominated the world’s coffee market.
 Yet by the end of the century disease had completely destroyed the crop.
 Coffee trees were successfully replanted and quickly gained a large share of the world market until the plantations were ravaged again during World WarII.

-The unique method used in its production results in a very full body with a concentrated flavor, garnished with herbal nuances and a spicy finish.
-Giling Basah, the name of the traditional Sumatran process, involves hulling the parchment off of the bean at roughly 50% moisture content; for comparison, most other processes hull coffee at around 10-12% moisture.
-This unique Sumatran process results in a trademark flavor profile (low acidity and a richness that lingers on the back of the palate) and gives the green beans a signature dark color.
-Notes of chocolate are evident in the finish.
+Giling Basah, the unique method used in the production of Sumatran coffees, results in a very full body with a concentrated flavor, garnished with herbal nuances and a spicy finish.
+It involves hulling the parchment off the bean at roughly 50 percent moisture content (compared to 10 to 12 percent moisture, in most other regions).
+This unique process results in Sumatra's trademark flavor profile (low acidity, richness that lingers on the back of the palate, and a chocolate finish) and gives the green beans their signature color.

-We buy Grade 1 Sumatras as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-picked for defects.
-This extra quality control results in a very consistent cup including only cherries at optimum ripeness.
+InterAmerican buys Grade 1 Sumatras as Double-Picked (DP) or Triple-Picked (TP), referring to the number of times the coffee is hand-picked for defects.
+This extra quality control measure results in a very consistent cup that includes only cherries at optimum ripeness.